You want to give back to the community, but where do you start and how do you know your money’s going to the right place?

 8. Communicate your strategy

-Consider having someone in your company keep a running list of groups your employees support, as well as the top causes your firm wants to associate with.
+Consider having someone in your company keep a running list of corporate charity programs your employees support, as well as the top causes your firm wants to associate with.

 Be proactive and intentional about setting a philanthropy budget.
 How much will you donate over the course of a year in cash and in-kind donations?

 One option is to use part of your budget to reward employees who volunteer by donating to their favorite charities.
 For example, a corporate charity that receives 50 hours of volunteer time from one of your employees receives a $500 check from you.